The End of the World Is Just the Beginning by Peter Zeihan

 This is a high-value book for:

 It is less useful for founders building purely digital products with minimal physical infrastructure exposure.
-Even then, the book can still help with macro thinking, but its practical edge is strongest in the physical economy.
+Even then, the book can still sharpen macro thinking about where customers and capital will come from over the next decade.

 Final verdict